 The investigators soon find out that they have multiple suspects.
 Campbell was having affairs with most officers on base.
 The rape, and the identity of the rapist no longer seems clear.
 She was into BDSM and maintained her own sexual dungeon

 .
 But looking into their murder victim's background, they discover another mystery.

 Elisabeth used to be a honor student at West Point and considered a prodigy.
 Then in her sophomore year, her grades slipped.
 She had barely graduated and seemed to be a much different person after graduation.
 The big reveal of the film was the reason for it.
-Male colleagues were frustrated at having a woman constantly besting them.
-So they arranged to have her beaten and gang raped during a training exercise.
-Her own father covered up the event, at the behest of his superiors, to spare West Point of the scandal, an act for which he was promoted.

 The film was a moderate box office hit but a critical failure.
 Its political views are rather ambiguous, as the plot was less about politics and more about duty and integrity, and what happens when they are not upheld.This film depends on several significant plot twists, so beware of spoilers.

 - Adaptation Name Change: In the novel, Capt.
 Campbell's first name is Ann rather than Elizabeth.

 - All for Nothing: One of the General's reasons for the cover up is that they likely would never be able to bring his daughter's assailants to justice, but the detectives are able to bust them all in a few days despite the trail being years old.